sassoftware/ci360-extensions/ci360-sfmc-connector/README.md

 ## Overview

-CI360 integration to Salesforce Marketing Cloud using CI360 Connector Framework.
+CI360 SFMC Connector provides integration to Salesforce Marketing Cloud using CI360 Connector Framework.
 CI360 SFMC Connector supports outbound email and SMS messages using SFMC APIs.
+It enables marketing end-users to send SMS and email messages to their customers through SFMC platform using CI360 External System Task.

 ### Connector Architecture